-In fulfilment of this principle, for each review, the governing body is to appoint at least one person as an 'external validator' to add the appropriate independence to the review process.
-The independence of an external validator is a vital part of the review process because it ensures that the findings and reporting are free from bias, and avoid any interference which could arise from a conflict of interest.
+In fulfilment of this principle, for each review, the governing body is to appoint at least one person as an 'external validator' to add a degree of independence to the review process.
+This person should not be a member of the school community (i.e. parent, member of the governing body or staff member or have recently occupied one of these positions).